CitizenCaine

 Now, that’s a very brief synopsis of Kidnapped, the book.
 Unfortunately, Kidnapped the film has a good hour left to go.
 That hour is pretty much about Davie’s fight to save various family members who have been threatened with the noose.
 There are lots of talky scenes with Davie’s lawyer (Jackson) and the Lord Advocate of Scotland (Howard) and some political stuff that I was too bored to follow.

 The problem, it turns out, was money.
-Director Mann (Mister Buddwing, countless TV movies) was spending too much on location in Oban, and the films backers balked at the rising production costs.
-Faced with budget constraints - and helped personally by Caine and other cast members forgoing wages and helping to pay the crew - he was forced to cut back on his plans.
+Director Mann was spending too much on location in Oban, and the films backers balked at the rising production costs.
+Faced with budget constraints – and helped personally by Caine and other cast members forgoing wages and helping to pay the crew – he was forced to cut back on his plans.
 Hence, the whole hour-long foray into Scottish 18th century politics, which clould be shot in one of 2 or 3 interior sets.

 But, as with Ashanti, you can see the joins in this picture between the original ambition and what could eventually be afforded.
 The first half of the movie is thrilling enough and well worth a decent rating, but the poor second half and the fatal mis-casting of the lead role brings it down overall.